Frequently Asked Questions

 Can I graduate while I am overseas?

-NOTE: A couple of programs do not have grades available immediately at the program end.
-In those cases, students can walk (if their program is over by that date), but their official graduation will be listed as summer, rather than spring.
+NOTE: For several programs, grades are not available immediately following the program end date.
+In those cases, students can participate in the Commencement Ceremony (if their program is over by that date), but their official graduation will be listed as summer, rather than spring.
 Please contact the Overseas office if you have questions about this.